bachelor-2014/report/v2/human_interaction.md

 # Human interaction with the robotic platform
 \label{sec:human_interaction}
-*//TODO we need to consider adding a lot of references concerning technologies and our claims about them*

 Few software project are in themselves useful without a way for the software to interact with the world.
 In the case of EvoBot the world is mainly the scientist designated to use the robot.
-A world consisting of scientists can potentially be a large and diverse one, in the interest of being useful for as large a subset as possible it seems advisable to aim for the lowest common denominator to some extend and preferably make it easy to extend at a later time.
+A world consisting of scientists can potentially be a large and diverse one, in the interest of being useful for as large a subset as possible it seems advisable to aim for the lowest common denominator and preferably make it easy to extend at a later time.
 At the same task, end-users are likely to have advanced use-cases in mind for the EvoBot, making it relevant to not limit the usage of the platform with the user interface.
 This section describes our experiences with trying to live up to this.

 ## Goals
+\label{sec:human_interaction_goals}

 The following is a summary of the thoughts concerning the user interface of EvoBot.
 It is to be seen as an